multiparty/Secrecy/setup.md

 4. Fill in parameters,
   - Name: Give the Peering Connection a name
   - VPC ID(Requester): Select your VPC
-  - VPC ID(Accepter):
+  - VPC ID(Accepter): Select in the following way:
-      - If you are role-1: Select 2
+      - role-1: Select 2
       - role-2: Select 3
       - role-3: Select 1
   - If your partners/other parties use a separate AWS account, select "another account" and enter their Account ID.